Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 195 08:13 Website Animations with jQuery
 		- [ ] 196 02:20 Tip from Angela - Mixing Knowledge
 		- [ ] 197 00:12 Feedback Time!
+14-01.
+What is jQuery.mp4
+14-02.
+How to Incorporate jQuery into Websites.mp4 14-03.
+How Minification Works to Reduce File Size.mp4 14-04.
+Selecting Elements with jQuery.mp4
+14-05.
+Manipulating Styles with jQuery.mp4
+14-06.
+Manipulating Text with jQuery.mp4
+14-07.
+Manipulating Attributes with jQuery.mp4
+14-08.
+Adding Event Listeners with jQuery.mp4
+14-09.
+Adding and Removing Elements with jQuery.mp4 14-10.
+Website Animations with jQuery.mp4
+14-11.
+Tip from Angela - Mixing Knowledge.mp4
 	- [ ] Section 15 Boss Level Challenge 2 - The Simon Game | 26 lectures • 15min
 		- [ ] 198 01:00 What You'll Make: The Simon Game
 		- [ ] 199 00:06 Play the Game